cakephp/docs/en/development/dependency-injection.rst

     API stable yet.

-The CakePHP service container enables you to manage class dependencies for your application services and perform dependency injection.
-Dependency injection is a phrase that means that an object's dependencies are 'injected' into objects via the constructor and in rare cases via 'setter' methods.
+The CakePHP service container enables you to manage class dependencies for your application services through dependency injection.
+Dependency injection automatically "injects" an object's dependencies via the constructor without having to manually instantiate them.

 You can use the service container to define 'application services'.
 These classes are use models and interact with other objects like loggers and mailers to build re-usable workflows and business logic for your application.

-CakePHP will use the service container when calling actions on your controllers, and invoking console commands.
+CakePHP will use the service container when calling actions on your controllers and invoking console commands.
 You can also have dependencies injected into controller constructors.